EcoStruxure/OLGA/README.md

 You can access the web service at `http://localhost:9090`

 An additional script, `docker-cleanup.sh` is included to cleanup intermediate docker images created by the build script.

-## Getting Started
-To get started with OLGA, please check the following resources:

-* [Home](https://github.com/EcoStruxure/OLGA/wiki/Home) - general information about OLGA and its supported features

-* [User Guide](https://github.com/EcoStruxure/OLGA/wiki/User-Guide) - how to use various features of the library

-* [Hello World C#](https://github.com/EcoStruxure/OLGA/wiki/Hello-World) - a hello world example in C# (the most advanced in features) to get you started

-* [Hello World Java](https://github.com/EcoStruxure/OLGA/wiki/Hello-World-(Java-RDF4J)) - a hello world example in Java

-* [Hello World Python](https://github.com/EcoStruxure/OLGA/wiki/Hello-World-(Python-RDFAlchemy)) - a hello world example in Python

-* [Developer Guide](https://github.com/EcoStruxure/OLGA/wiki/Developer-Guide) - how to extend OLGA

-* [Webservice User Guide](https://github.com/EcoStruxure/OLGA/wiki/Webservice-User-Guide) - how to use OLGA through a WebService